Canker Sores in the Throat: 7 Causes & How to Treat

 When to worry

-When throat ulcers appear frequently (e.g. more than 6 times a year) you should see a doctor for assessment, especially if you have other symptoms.
+When canker sores appear frequently in the throat (e.g. more than 6 times a year) you should see a doctor for assessment, especially if you have other symptoms.
 Testing that may be ordered includes:

 • Complete blood count